Xnuvers007/xansz/xnuvers-win/README.md

 # Winner - http server for phishing

-This is a copy of the original https://github.com/Xnuvers007/xansz repository because the complete account was removed.
-All credits goes to Hypsurus and the constributers of this project.
+This is a copy of the original https://github.com/Xnuvers007/xansz

 HTTP server for phishing in python.
 Version 1.7.1 is the last and latest version for Winner.